-I am Chair of the Biology Department and an Associate Professor of Biology at Truman State University.
-The classes I teach include Biology 107/Introductory Biology I, Biology 300/Genetics, and Biology 362/Embryology and Developmental Biology.
+I am currently the Interim Dean of Science and Mathematics and an Associate Professor of Biology at Truman State University.
+The classes I have taught include Biology 145: Biology Freshman Seminar, Biology 107: Introductory Biology I, Biology 300: Genetics, Biology 321: Foundations of Genetics (non-majors), Biology 362: Embryology and Developmental Biology, STEM 101: Integrative Freshman Seminar, and STEM 105/110: Inquiry Seminar.
 My research focuses on embryonic development in C. elegans, and the use of C. elegans as a genetic model system for human biology, including cancer metastasis, wound healing and spina bifida.
 Please use the tabs above to learn more about my teaching and research.

-I am also interested in Science, Technology, Engineering and Mathematics (STEM) education, particularly in interdisciplinary science and mathematics ventures and in facilitating transfer student success in their pursuit of a four-year degree after attending a community college.
+I am also interested in Science, Technology, Engineering and Mathematics (STEM) education, particularly in recruitment and retention of underrepresented students to STEM majors, facilitating transfer student success in their pursuit of a four-year degree after attending a community college. and interdisciplinary science and mathematics ventures.
 More about this can be found at the following website: STEP Office.